 Baker's asthma and nasal inflammation are typical allergic reactions to wheat dust ().

 Whole-grain wheat contains phytic acid (phytate), which impairs the absorption of minerals — such as iron and zinc — from the same meal ().

 For this reason, it has been referred to as an antinutrient.

-The phytic acid content of wheat can be reduced considerably by soaking and fermenting the grains (21).
+The phytic acid content of wheat can be reduced considerably — by up to 90% — by soaking and fermenting the grains (, ).

-Spelt is a primitive variety of wheat, closely related to the common wheat.
+Spelt is an ancient variety of wheat closely related to common wheat.

-Bottom Line: Spelt may have a higher mineral content than common wheat.
-This is unlikely to have any health relevance.
+SUMMARY Spelt may have a higher mineral content than common wheat.
+However, this difference is unlikely to have any major health effect.

-Wheat is among the world's most common foods.
-It is also one of the most controversial.
+Wheat is not only one of the world's most common foods but also one of the most controversial.

-Many people are intolerant to gluten, and need to eliminate wheat from their diet altogether.
+People who are intolerant to gluten need to eliminate wheat from their diet entirely.

-On the positive side, moderate consumption of fiber-rich whole wheat may be a healthy dietary choice for those who tolerate it well.
-It may improve digestive health and help prevent colon cancer.
+However, moderate consumption of fiber-rich whole wheat may be healthy for those who tolerate it, as it may improve digestion and help prevent colon cancer.